Nursing Transfer Process

 - If you have a 3.50 or higher in each of three areas listed above, you may be eligible for early admission into the Nursing major.

-- If you have not taken Nutrition or any of the science classes listed above, you may still apply to the college and you would NOT be penalized for not taking these classes.
-These classes, however, will be required before applying the Nursing Major (see prerequisite section above).
+- If you have not taken any of the pre-requisite courses listed above, you may still apply to the college, however, you must complete these courses before applying to the Nursing Major (see prerequisite section above).

 - Science prerequisite courses cannot be taken more than 2 times.
 Courses taken 3 times or more will not be transferrable to the Roberts nursing program.